-Bella, 11m, is brought to your emergency department by her parents.
-She’s had 3 days of cough with fears over 40oC, conjunctivitis and just today has developed a bright red rash along her hairline.
+11-month-old Bella is brought to your emergency department.
+She’s had three days of cough with fears over 40C, conjunctivitis.
+Today she developed a bright red rash along her hairline.

-Although you’ve never seen a case before, you suspect measles.
+Although you’ve never seen a case, you think it might be measles.

 Measles was traditionally a disease of the city, with smaller outbreaks in rural or regional communities often more severe.
-There was a long-held tradition of describing measles as ‘mild’ or ‘mortal’- some outbreaks, notably the 1875 Fiji Measles outbreak have had death rates in excess of 30%.
+There was a long-held tradition of describing measles as ‘mild’ or ‘mortal’- some outbreaks, notably the 1875 Fiji Measles outbreak, have had death rates over 30%.

 Since the introduction of a measles vaccine in 1963, the rates in the developed world have plummeted, approaching zero.
 Unfortunately, in the developing world, measles still kills about 400 people a day, mostly children.